Chișinău: Minibuses

 In Chișinău and its suburbs, privately operated minibuses known as "rutieras" generally follow the major bus and trolleybus routes and appear more frequently.

-As of October 2017, there are 1,100 units of minibuses operating within Chișinău.Minibuses services are priced the same as buses – 3 lei for a ticket (ca. $0.18).
+As of October 2017, there are 1,100 units of minibuses operating within Chișinău.
+Minibuses services are priced the same as buses – 3 lei for a ticket (ca. $0.18).

 Traffic

 The city traffic becomes more congested as each year passes.
 Nowadays there are about 300,000 cars in the city plus 100,000 transit transports coming to the city each day.
 The number of personal transports is expected to reach 550,000 (without transit) by 2025.

 Sport

+Football is the most widely followed sport in Chișinău.
+Local clubs such as Zimbru and Dacia Buiucani compete in the Moldovan Super Liga (first division), while Real Succes and Victoria Bardar play in the Liga 1 (second division).

-There are three professional football clubs in Chișinău: Zimbru and Academia of the Moldovan National Division (first level), and Real Succes of the Moldovan "A" Division (second level).
-Of the larger public multi-use stadiums in the city is the Stadionul Dinamo (Dinamo Stadium), which has a capacity of 2,692.
-The Zimbru Stadium, opened in May 2006 with a capacity of 10,500 sitting places, meets all the requirements for holding official international matches, and was the venue for all Moldova's Euro 2008 qualifying games.
+Zimbru Stadium, which opened in May 2006 with a seating capacity of 10,500, meets all the requirements for hosting official international matches and serves as the home venue for the Moldova national football team.

-There are discussions to build a new olympic stadium with capacity of circa 25,000 seats, that would meet all international requirements.
-Since 2011 CS Femina-Sport Chișinău has organised women's competitions in seven sports.
+Since 2011, CS Femina-Sport Chișinău has organized women's competitions in seven sports.

+Arena Chișinău, an indoor arena was opened in 2022.

+The FMF Beach Soccer Arena, a beach soccer stadium that opened in 2022, was the main venue for the Socca EuroCup events held in 2023 and 2024.

+The city also hosts the annual Chișinău International Marathon.